Call for Papers

 Full-length essay submissions of 6000-8000 words (including notes but excluding translations, which should accompany foreign language quotations) in Microsoft Word should be prepared in accordance with the Chicago Manual of Style.
 All content in the journal is anonymously peer reviewed by at least two referees.
 If the contribution includes any materials (e.g., quotations that exceed fair use, illustrations, charts, other graphics) that have been taken from another source, the author must obtain written permission to reproduce them in print and electronic formats and assume all reprinting costs.
 Manuscripts in languages other than English are accepted for review but must be accompanied by a detailed summary in English (generally of 1,000–1,500 words) and must be translated into English if they are recommended for publication.
 ASAP/Journal does not consider already published work or work simultaneously under consideration by another publishing source.
 Authors’ names should not appear on manuscripts; when submitting manuscripts, authors should remove identifying information by clicking on “File”/”Properties” in Microsoft Word and removing identifying tags for the piece.
 Authors should not refer to themselves in the first person in the submitted text or notes if such references would identify them.
 For additional submission guidelines, please see: https://www.press.jhu.edu/journals/asap_journal/guidelines.html

-ASAP/J X ASAP/JOURNAL
+ASAP/REVIEW X ASAP/JOURNAL

 We love our print journal and it loves us.
 And we love it when we can collaborate with one another.